SEBPT220/python_state_capitals_DELIVERABLE/readme.md

 Write the rest of your code in the `script` file.
 You can execute a python file by doing `python3 lib/script.py`

-Please turn in your submission by the deadline on your cohort calendar.
+4. When complete, submit your homework by making a pull request on this repository.
+Unless otherwise stated, assignments are due the next class day at 9 am ET.

 ## Requirements